-The governing group of the Alliance, the Board of Directors, consists of 20 members: ten purchasers, four health plans, four providers, one consumer and one community member.
+The governing group of the Alliance, the Board of Directors, consists of 24 members: thirteen purchasers, four health plans, four providers and three consumers.

 Fred Jarrett - Deputy King County Executive